 Exclusive emails about events and coupons

-No more free soy milk, no more free syrups, but to make up for it, a free drink every 12 drinks.
-These days, a Gold membership doesn't really outweigh a Green membership.
-The new Green level is similar to the old Gold level.
+No more free soy milk and no more free syrups, but to make up for it, a free drink every 12 drinks.
+These days, a gold membership doesn't really outweigh a green membership.
+The new green level is similar to the old gold level.
 You can see an up-to-date rundown of the reward system on Starbucks' website.

 At first, the switch didn't stop me.
 I started going to Starbucks all the time and casually whipping out my gleaming treasure to pay for that frap.

-I got the free soy milk—YES, saved sixty cents a pop, go me!
-I got free syrups, thank you very much, a fee extra 200 calories without the fifty cent charge.
-And of course, I got the ground-breaking email coupons.
-This was the life, this was like an exclusive club, and I was a part of it.
+I got the free soy milk—yes, I saved sixty cents a pop; go me!
+I got free syrups, thank you very much, a free extra 200 calories without the fifty-cent charge.
+And, of course, I got the ground-breaking email coupons.
+This was the life; this was like an exclusive club, and I was a part of it.

 Was Getting a Gold Rewards Card Worth It After the Switch?
 Nope.

-- Free Soy Adds Up: Well, first of all, let me start with the soy milk.
-I don’t drink real milk due to a vegan tendency that I have had for about ten years now.
+- Free soy adds up: Well, first of all, let me start with soy milk.
+I don't drink real milk due to a vegan tendency that I have had for about ten years now.
 Therefore, not having to pay extra for every drink on the old Gold program was very useful!
 Unfortunately, this is no longer a feature, and I have to pay an extra 60 cents on every drink, which may not seem like much but really adds up.

-- Nobody Wants a Deluge of Emails: The email list was, I thought, a sure way of getting exclusive deals.
+- Nobody wants a deluge of emails: The email list was, I thought, a sure way of getting exclusive deals.
 But boy, was I wrong.
-I got emails all the time about charity work Starbucks was doing, about flavors I should try, about logo changes, and so on, yet the only coupons and deals I got were the same ones that every one who signed up for the FREE email list got.
+I got emails all the time about charity work Starbucks was doing, about flavors I should try, about logo changes, and so on, yet the only coupons and deals I got were the same ones that everyone who signed up for the FREE email list got.
 They were definitely not worth the few minutes it took to read them.
-Yes, I did get alerts of free drinks they were handing out, but those promotions were loudly advertised in Starbuckses themselves.
+Yes, I did get alerts of free drinks they were handing out, but those promotions were loudly advertised in the Starbucks themselves.

-- The One Perk Was Every 12th Drink Free: One positive change for the new gold is that you now get a free drink every 12 drinks instead of every 15 drinks.
+- The one perk was every 12th drink free: One positive change for the new gold is that you now get a free drink every 12 drinks instead of every 15 drinks.
 This was supposedly supposed to make up for the taking away of free soy milk.
-Well, now instead of getting $5 for every $85 you spend, you get $5 for every $60.
+Well, now, instead of getting $5 for every $85 you spend, you get $5 for every $60.
 Having free soy milk for these 12 drinks would amount to a savings of $7.20.
-Instead, I get a free drink, every 12 which is $5.41.
-Clearly Starbucks knows that the people who benefited from the free soy milk and free syrups from their previous rewards program would save less money, i.e. make more money Starbucks with the free drink every 12 stars.
+Instead, I get a free drink every 12 which is $5.41.
+Clearly, Starbucks knows that the people who benefited from the free soy milk and free syrups from their previous rewards program would save less money, i.e., make more money at Starbucks with the free drink every 12 stars.

-- You Don't Go to SB for the Plain Coffee and Tea: Free refills on coffee and tea are offered to gold members.
+- You don't go to Starbucks for plain coffee and tea: Free refills on coffee and tea are offered to gold members.
 Coffee and tea are around $2, and certainly, not popular drinks at Starbucks.
 Although the people that get plain coffee and tea at Starbucks can benefit from this, most people don't, so it doesn't really make a difference for a lot of people.
-Although one feature that I thought was a nice touch is that you can get a free "refill" i.e. coffee or tea regardless of what your original drink was.
+Although one feature that I thought was a nice touch is that you can get a free "refill," i.e., coffee or tea, regardless of what your original drink was.
 So you could have gotten a frappuccino and then gotten a tea "refill" later.
 That being said, if you like plain coffee or tea, this is a great perk!

-- Free Birthday Drink: This perk is available to both Gold and Green members, so it's not exactly incentive to get Gold.
-But free drink on your birthday?
+- Free birthday drink: This perk is available to both Gold and Green members, so it's not exactly an incentive to get gold.
+But a free drink on your birthday?
 Enough said.

 The Starbucks App

-One part of the rewards program that is new is the Starbucks App that has made getting the rewards a lot easier.
+One part of the rewards program that is new is the Starbucks app which has made getting the rewards a lot easier.
 In the app, you can:

 - pay with your phone,